(Un)conditional Openness: Towards a Neochartalist Theory of Money and Trust

 See our Instructions for Authors page, if you are interested in submitting or pitching an essay to the journal.

-Money on the left: History, Theory, Practice – Instructions for Authors
+Money on the left: History, Theory, Practice – Call for Papers

 1. The manuscript should include (1) a title; (2) an abstract or a summary of the argument not to exceed 300 words; and (3) a bibliography or works cited page.